blockchyp/blockchyp-java/README.md

 all the way back to Java 1.6.

 We've tried to avoid introducing classpath problems for you whenever possible.
-HTTP interaction is done using commons-httpclient-3.1 and we use also use commons-lang, commons-io, and commons-codec.
+HTTP interaction is done using commons-httpclient-3.1 and we also use commons-lang, commons-io, and commons-codec.
 We're using the Bouncy Castle JCE provider for encryption services, but we don't use any Bouncy Castle specific classes so if you exclude this dependency you should still be fine with the standard Java stuff.

+## Getting a Developer Kit

+If you don't already have a test terminal, login to the BlockChyp dashboard and order a developer developer terminal kit.
+You'll get a swanky new Equinox Luxe 8500i terminal and a set of test cards.

+If you don't have BlockChyp dashboard access, contact us at support@blockchyp.com to get setup.
+Right now, developer accounts are available by invitation only.
+Just ping us and if we deem you worthy, we'll set you up with a developer account.
+Don't worry.
+We're pretty lenient when it comes to deeming.

-## Getting the Code
+## Getting the SDK

 There are several techniques for getting your hands on the SDK.
 Most developers use a dependency management system like Maven or Gradle.